If you step back and take an inventory of plastics in your household, you will likely be stunned at how much comes in and goes out on a regular basis.

 13) Brush with compostable toothbrushes

-Americans throw away somewhere between one billion and 850 million plastic toothbrushes every year.
+North Americans throw away almost a billion plastic toothbrushes every year.
 That’s a lot of plastic.
 Thankfully more toothbrushes are now available made from compostable and renewable resources including bamboo.
 Other popular options include toothbrushes with replaceable, compostable heads, and chewable neem sticks.

 14) Use plastic-free floss